hyperledger-labs/perun-node/README.md

 1. Payment App: For using perun protocol to establish and use bi-directional payment channels.
-2. Contacts Provider: For the user to define a list of known participants in the off-chain network.
+2. ID Provider: For the user to define a list of known participants in the off-chain network.
 3. Key management: For managing the cryptographic keys of the user.
-4. User session: For allowing multiple users to use a single node, each with a dedicated key manager and contacts provider.
+4. User session: For allowing multiple users to use a single node, each with a dedicated key manager and ID provider.
 5. User API interface: For the user to interact with the perun-node.

 The current version provides the following features: